By: Jonah Boyd

 Brands are involved in every aspect of our daily life.
 From the clothes we decided to wear to the food we choose to consume, the image consumers have of brands plays a huge role in whether or not they decide to support the brand.
 For many consumers, their top priority is making sure the brand they support abides by ethical principles.
 But, what exactly makes an ethical brand, and how can you ensure that your brand’s image is ethical?

-So, what does this all mean for your brand?
+But, what does this all mean for your brand?
 Below I’ll outline a few ways brands can use their influence ethically and positively to start and further important conversations.

 - Be authentic